 Children’s play area

-There is a rather bleak children’s playground which I can only indicate – I couldn’t photograph because of the children playing there.
-When the Park opening in 1951 there was a paddling pool and heated playroom but these no longer exist.
+When the Park opened in 1951 there was a paddling pool and heated playroom but these no longer exist.
+Today there is a rather bleak children’s playground.

 The future of the park